The Rise of Poland as a Manufacturing Center

 Managing US Customs and Paperwork

-Nothing can derail an international freight shipment faster than mismanagement of US Customs-related processes and paperwork.
+Nothing can derail an international freight shipment faster than mismanagement of US Customs and Border Protection (CBP)-related processes and paperwork.

-It starts with submission of the Import Security Filing (ISF) by the customs broker on behalf of the importer of record – typically the US party responsible for filing the ISF and arranging customs clearance in the US, unless the purchase terms are Delivered Duty Paid (DDP).
-The ISF, also known as “10 +2,” contains important details on the shipment (see the inset on ISF data required).
-US Customs and Border Protection (CBP) must receive the filing at least 24 hours before the container leaves the main shipping port bound for the US.
+It starts with submission of the Import Security Filing (ISF) by the customs broker on behalf of the importer of record.
+This is typically the US party responsible for filing the ISF and arranging customs clearance in the US, unless the purchase terms are Delivered Duty Paid (DDP).
+The ISF, also known as a 10 +2, contains important details on the shipment.
+CBP must receive the filing at least 24 hours before the container leaves the main shipping port bound for the US.
 Failure to file on time results in a $5,000 fine to the importer of record.
 A proactive shipping partner will monitor this closely and may even submit the data to the customs broker on your behalf.

 When clearing Polish imports on the US side, you want a reliable customs broker that sees to all the details in a timely manner.
 Typically, the broker is only as good as the information it receives from the importer.
 Knowledgeable and proactive brokers can work with you to gather the necessary data.